 Among the wide ranging programs and services of Church of the Saviour are Upward Basketball, six choirs, five instrumental music ensembles, Bible study and prayer groups.
-On Sunday, there are five services, each unique in its style but united in its spirit and purpose.
-We are in a covenant relationship with missionaries in Cambodia, Zimbabwe, Benin, and the Democratic Republic of the Congo.
+On Sunday, there are three services, each unique in its style but united in its spirit and purpose.
+We are in a covenant relationship with missionaries in Cambodia, Zimbabwe, and Liberia.

-Church of the Saviour is a Stephen Ministries Congregation and a Peace with Justice Covenant Congregation.
+Church of the Saviour is a Peace with Justice Covenant Congregation.
 God has blessed us with diversity – racially, economically, politically and theologically.
 Yet we are united in purpose and goal: to serve Jesus Christ and to follow him in every area of our lives.